Are beans rich in iron?

 How much iron do we need a day?

 The recommended daily intake of iron is 18 mg for women and 8 mg for men.
-Women require much higher doses due to menstruation period.
+Women require much higher doses due to the menstruation period.

 Pregnant women require much higher dosages of 27 mg a day.